YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## Distance and travel of photons

 Let's now ask ourselves how one can measure distances on cosmological scales.
-A common way to measure distances is to look at photon travel path.
+A common way to measure distances is to look at the travel path of light.

-Since a photon is massless it follows the geodesics of null intervall : $ds^2 = 0$ (see ...).
+Since a photon is massless it follows the geodesics of null intervall : $ds^2 = 0$ (see cours de relat').

-So, choosing our coordinate system such that the photons only travel on the radial coordinate we have:
+choosing our coordinate system such that the photons only travel on the radial coordinate, we can get from the metric:
 $$
 cdt = \pm a(t) d\chi
 $$